 Obtaining closure is not as easy as closing the book and placing it on the shelf.
-It is more complicated than that.
-Like trying to figure out the hidden meaning behind one of the many Shakespearean original writings with no translation, which is nearly impossible, if you ask me.
+It is more complicated than that, like trying to figure out the hidden meaning behind one of the many Shakespearean original writings with no translation, which is nearly impossible, if you ask me.

 “Young men’s love then lies

 Not truly in their hearts, but in their eyes.”(Romeo and Juliet)

-Otherwise, you would end up dried like a raisin waiting for it.
+Otherwise, you would end up dried like a raisin, waiting for it.
 Of course, it would be nice, but that would be asking for a lot.

-Irritatingly, you’re left alone to pick up the broken pieces without a clue of where to begin with the fear of getting cut.
+Irritatingly, you’re left alone to pick up the broken pieces without a clue of where to begin, with the fear of getting cut.
 With every attempt, the broken glass will slit you deeply at first.
 Eventually, you will develop a strategic plan on how to clean up the mess without obtaining additional wounds.

-Nothing is off-limits when choosing what to write because that letter is for your personal use only.
-The more you express your feelings on paper, the easier it will be to realize the end was inevitable.
-Signs of the relationship deteriorating were all there; you were just too blind to identify them.
-After a while, you will achieve the needed closure without having to contact them.
+Nothing is off-limits when opting what to write, because that letter is for your personal use only.
+The more you express your feelings on paper, the easier it will be to realize that the end was inevitable.
+The signs of the relationship deteriorating were all there; you were just too blind to see them.